Roll20/roll20-api-scripts/CashMaster/README.md

 ### Shop Commands

 - `!cm -viewShop` or `!cm -vs` will display the shop data of the selected token to all players.
 The GM is presented with both the player view and the edit view.
+- `!cm -viewItem "[item name]^[shopkeeper name]"` will display the details of a particular item from the specified shopkeeper.
+This is used when the GM sets verbosity to low.
 - `!cm -buy "[item name]^[shopkeeper name]"` will attempt to purchase the named item from the named shopkeeper.
 If you have sufficient funds, the funds will be removed and you will be presented with a purchase message.
 If you are using the OGL character sheet, you will also find it transferred into your inventory.

 ## GM Commands